 Instances using the Azure tailored Ubuntu kernel will, of course, be supportable through Canonical’s Ubuntu Advantage service, available for purchase on our online shop or through email@example.com in three tiers:

-If, for now, you prefer livepatching at scale over the above performance improvements, it is possible to revert to the standard kernel, using the following commands:
+If, for some reason you would rather use the standard kernel it is possible to revert to it using the following commands:

 $ sudo apt install linux-virtual linux-cloud-tools-virtual $ sudo apt purge linux*azure $ sudo reboot